 Sweeteners & Other Keto Specific Grocery Items

 My favorite keto-friendly sweeteners are Monkfruit Classic, Monkfruit Powdered, or Monkfruit Golden (Swerve Granulated, Swerve Confectioners, and Swerve Brown can be subbed interchangeably).
 I use Xantham Gum to thicken my sauces and soups and as a binder in some keto sweet treats.
-Keto friendly flours include almond flour and coconut flour.
-I use coconut flour in all of my recipes as my daughter is allergic to almonds.
+Keto-friendly flours include almond flour and coconut flour.
+I use coconut flour in my recipes as my daughter is allergic to almonds.

 Other helpful shopping resources:

 While writing this guide on how to start keto, I knew I couldn’t leave out the yuckier parts of the switch, including the keto flu.
 The “Keto Flu” happens when your body switches from burning carbs to burning fat.
 You may experience muscle cramps, headaches, and fatigue during this time, and these symptoms may last for a few weeks.
 You can combat the Keto flu by increasing your fat and/or salt intake and drinking more water.
 You’ll experience other changes within the first month of the Keto diet, including increased energy and fewer carb cravings!
 Eating less, needing less sleep, and feeling energized were all enormous draws for me to choose a Keto lifestyle.